onehilltech/ember-cli-gatekeeper/README.md

 });
 ```

+> The client registered with the server must have the `gatekeeper.account.create` scope.
+> Otherwise, the client will not be authorized to create the account.

 ### Manually creating an account

 We use the `account` model to create user accounts.
 We assume that you have